uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.5.8 =
+* Allow adding query vars for the inserted page (for example, to insert a specific tab of the WooCommerce My Account page: `[insert page=‘my-account’ display=‘content’ querystring=‘pagename=my-account&downloads’]`).
+* Tested up to WordPress 5.6.1.

 = 3.5.7 =
 * Prevent Flamingo (Contact Forms 7 plugin) inbound messages with the same slug as an existing inserted page from showing up.